 Is It True That Wet Grass Can Cause Allergies?

-Yes, it’s true.
-When the grass is wet or damp, pollen dispersal occurs more easily.
-If you’ve ever noticed symptoms like sneezing or watery eyes after mowing your lawn, this may be why.
+Absolutely, wet grass can indeed exacerbate allergy symptoms.
+When grass is damp or wet, pollen dispersal becomes more effortless.
+If you’ve experienced symptoms like sneezing or watery eyes after mowing your lawn, this could be attributed to wet grass facilitating pollen release.

 Does Mowing Make Grass Pollen More Potent?

-However if those same grains accumulate moisture then their outer layers weaken significantly due to increased surface area exposure which makes them less resistant
+Conversely, when pollen grains accumulate moisture, their outer layers weaken significantly due to increased surface area exposure.
+This weakening makes them less resistant to environmental stresses, thereby reducing their potency.

 “It can be tough to know when your lawn is beyond saving, but don’t give up hope just yet!
 Our guide to recognizing when your lawn needs help can help you assess the situation and determine the best solution for your yard.”